izot/smartserver-iot/web-pages/Browser/Readme.md

 4. **Look at at a subset of datapoints from multiple devices** - go to Datapoints View, and use *Get DPs by Filter* to see list of datapoints, check the FAV checkbox for all datapoints you want to look at.
 Keep changing filter and checking the Datapoint checkboxes for datapoints you want to look at.
 Once done go to Favorite DPs View to see list.
 You can save the Favorite DPs list to the CMS favorites so that you can access these same datapoints later.
 5. **Look at CMS Favorite Datapoints list** - Go to **Favorite DPs** view and click the *FAVs Menu* to see all Favorites in CMS.
 6. **Look at data logs** - Go to the Planning, Devices, Datapoints or Favorite DPs Views click the menu and select *Data Logs* or *Logs* button.
 This will take you to the Data Log View with the Datapoints textbox filled out.
 Select the time frame you are interested in and click the "GET" button.
 You must configure logging in the CMS Datapoint Properties Widget for these datapoints before logs will be available.
+7. **Help** - Click the help "?" button for user documention and version information.

 # Summary of Browser Views (Sidebar Buttons)
 1.	**Planning** – provides a navigation tree and shows if any problem devices for a specific context